Here are the thermal pools, waterholes and rock pools around Australia that you can swim in.

 To access the rock pools, you’ll need a permit and a key, since Whalers Way is on private land – a great excuse to get exact directions from locals.
 Head to the Port Lincoln Visitor Information Centre – they’ll supply you with everything you need.
 While there, find out about all the other things you can do on the Eyre Peninsula: cage dive with sharks, watch whales, swim with sea lions… and don’t forget to sample the seafood.

 Wee Jasper Reserves, New South Wales

-Just an hour and 30 minutes’ drive from Parliament House in Canberra (ranked No.3 on Lonely Planet’s list of world cities to visit in 2018), is a world far removed from the cut and thrust of politics.
+Just a 1.5-hour drive from Parliament House in Canberra is a world far removed from the cut and thrust of politics.

 This waterhole can be found at Micalong Creek Reserve, one of five camping spots known as the Wee Jasper Reserves.

 Just south of the village of Wee Jasper (named by a Scottish settler in honour of local gemstones), the reserves offer bushwalks (from 15 minutes to several days), stunning underground caves, and fishing – as well as the chance to take a well-earned dip to cool off.